 If you are having trouble deciding what to level up and you are new to Elden Ring, I highly recommend putting points into Vigor.
 You will always need more health, and in my opinion, Vigor, is arguably the most important stat in Elden Ring, especially for beginners.
 Of course, you will also need to invest highly in the stats that your weapon(s) scale in as well, but having high Vigor is a must in this game.
 And if you are a player who wants to wield an intelligence or faith-based weapon, or you want to cast spells and incantations, you’ll want a strong level of Mind, which increases your FP, as well.

-For those of you who have plans to acquire healing incantations in the future, Vigor is still something you'll want to focus on.
-The best healing spells, most notably Erdtree Heal aren't accessible until late in the game.
-And when I say late, Erdtree Heal isn't accessible until the endgame.
-That all being said, when in doubt, Vigor is my go-to stat that I invest points in.
+For those of you who have plans to acquire healing incantations in the future, Vigor is still something you’ll want to focus on.
+The best healing spells, most notably Erdtree Heal aren’t accessible until late in the game.
+And when I say late, Erdtree Heal isn’t accessible until the endgame.
+That all being said, when in doubt, Vigor is the go-to stat that I invest points in.

 Some NPCs can be killed, but killing them may have consequences

 In Elden Ring, some NPCs can be killed.
-When killed, they usually drop item(s).
+When killed, they usually drop an item(s).
 Most notably, their armor.
-But, you'll want to be 100% sure that you don't want to complete their questline or others they may overlap with before you choose to do so.
+But, you’ll want to be 100% sure that you don’t want to complete their questline or others they may overlap with before you choose to do so.
 These NPCs can be summoned to help you in select battles too, so they will help you on your journey, and you will get special items for completing their quests.

-Some NPCs' quest-lines overlap or are connected to other NPCs' questlines in the game.
+Some NPCs’ quest lines overlap or are connected to other NPCs’ questlines in the game.
 If you kill them, it may affect your ability to complete other quests in the future.

-Killing an NPC on accident would be difficult, because you have to hit them multiple times before they become hostile towards you.
+Killing an NPC on accident would be difficult because you have to hit them multiple times before they become hostile towards you.
 They also give you audio cues and often plead with you to stop, so you know they are friendly.
-If you have the option to talk to them, they are likely a friend and not a foe, although this doesn't mean that somewhere along the way, some of them won't betray or try to kill you.
+If you have the option to talk to them, they are likely a friend and not a foe, although this doesn’t mean that somewhere along the way, some of them won’t betray or try to kill you.

-If you accidentally kill an NPC that you didn't want to, unfortunately there is nothing that can be done.
+If you accidentally kill an NPC that you didn’t want to, unfortunately, there is nothing that can be done.
 If you have, however, attacked an NPC or done something that makes them hostile towards you, you can atone at the fountain in the Church of Vows in Liurnia where Miriel, Paster of Vows is with the use of Celestial Dew.
-Doing so, will revert any wrongdoing and that NPC will become friendly towards you once again.
+Doing so will revert any wrongdoing, and that NPC will become friendly towards you once again.

 Target Lock is helpful

 When you push down R3, you target lock enemies.
 Target lock is helpful when fighting most enemies in Elden Ring because it allows your camera to follow them.
 When fighting groups, you can quickly switch the enemy you have targeted by using the right joystick.
-If you are frantically hitting buttons, it is possible to accidentally switch the enemy you are targeted on to, so if you notice something is off with your camera, make sure you are still locked on to the correct enemy.
+If you are frantically hitting buttons, it is possible to accidentally switch the enemy you are targeted onto, so if you notice something is off with your camera, make sure you are still locked on to the correct enemy.

 For larger enemies, like dragons and giants, there are multiple spots you can lock on to, most notably the legs and head.
 Your camera can get a bit wacky if you are locked on to these larger enemies while moving around, but you can unlock and relock onto them as necessary when this happens.
-If you find that your attacks aren't hitting these larger enemies when locked on, try unlocking and aiming and attacking their weak points manually.
+If you find that your attacks aren’t hitting these larger enemies when locked on, try unlocking and aiming, and attacking their weak points manually.

 Knowing when to unlock from or lock on to an enemy is important too.
 You’ll often have to lock on, unlock, and then relock on an enemy in the midst of battle, so your camera doesn’t get messed up in certain situations, like when an enemy jumps up into the air or when they move around a lot.
 I had to do this at the very beginning of Malenia’s second phase, for instance.

 Target lock is extremely helpful in situations where you might not know if an enemy is hiding or lurking above you.
-You can only target lock enemies that are within your view.
-Enemies can still hide around corners, so you'll still need to be careful, especially when clearing caves.
-Anytime I'm about to walk into an area, I quickly hit target lock and keep doing so to check for more enemies in the surrounding environment.
+You can only target-lock enemies that are within your view.
+Enemies can still hide around corners, so you’ll still need to be careful, especially when clearing caves.
+Anytime I’m about to walk into an area, I quickly hit target lock and keep doing so to check for more enemies in the surrounding environment.